-In this sweeping drama, a couple living in a lighthouse discover a baby in a boat along with a dead body
+Michael Fassbender and Alicia Vikander sprinkle star dust on this weepy about a couple living in an Australian lighthouse who discover a baby in a rowing boat

 That comes into devastating focus when, back on the mainland, they meet Hannah (Rachel Weisz), whose husband and baby died at sea.
 Weisz gives a performance that goes soul-deep, her grief raw and painful.
 But none of the acting matches gorgeous newcomer Florence Clery as little Lucy.
 She’s hilarious and headstrong, and she shamelessly waltzes off with a handful of scenes.